solid/web-access-control-spec/README.md

 ### Referring to Origins, i.e. Web Apps

-When a compliant server receives a request from a web application running in a browser, the brrowser will send an extra warning HTTP header, the Origin header.
+When a compliant server receives a request from a web application running in a browser, the browser will send an extra warning HTTP header, the Origin header.

 ```
 Origin: https://scripts.example.com:8080
 ```
+(For background, see also [Backgrounder on Same Origin Policy and CORS](https://sold.github.io/web-access-control-spec/Background))
 Note that the origin comprises the protocol and the DNS and port but none of the  path, and no trailing slash.
 All scripts running on the same origin are assumed to be run by the same